crespire/rails_railsbook/README.md

 Completed like/unlike on Post and Comment resources.
 I am not 100% sure I implemented them in the best way possible, but I am happy with how it works.
 My next step is to write an automated system test suite.

+This will require I figure out how to use factories with nested assocations as well.

 After that, I think I can move on to basic notifications, and get that working/tested.
 Then after that we're in the home stretch with CSS BEM styling and adding avatars, etc.

 #Post Script